kayaking with a view of the mountains

 Construction has four main elements: durability, design, quality of materials and craftsmanship.

 There is a fairly clear line here between the cheaper and more expensive brands.
 The Intex Challenger, for instance, is made from vinyl similar to that found in a pool toy, which makes it more susceptible to puncture.
 The high-end brands like Advanced Elements use much stronger puncture-resistant materials.
-The Oru Lake is cleverly designed and well crafted, while the Itiwit Cruising Kayak leans towards basic, beginner-level design rather than prioritising high performance.
+The Oru Lake is cleverly designed and well crafted, while the Itiwit Cruising Kayak leans towards basic, beginner-level design rather than prioritizing high performance.
+The Aquaglide Navarro is covered in fabric, meaning it takes longer to dry, so keep that in mind.

 Advanced Elements AdvancedFrame Solid Materials